-- Abortion: pharmaceuticals and clinics

-- Embryo research

-- Green gene technology: producers

-- Pornography: producers

-- Animal testing (except where legally provided for)

-- Defense supplies: producers of weapons (systems) and banned weapons; dealers of conventional weapons, producers of other defense supplies; dealers of banned weapons
+- Defense supplies: producers of weapons (systems) and banned weapons; dealers of conventional weapons, producers of other defense supplies; dealers of controversial weapons.
 For violations of negative criteria by companies that are not obvious, such as moderate infringement of labor laws or cases of corruption, the fund management initiates a so-called engagement process with the company.
 During this process, it is examined as to how the company reacts to the case and which precautions will be taken in the future.
 Then the fund management decides on whether to keep the position in the fund or sell it off.